Costa Rican Olla de Carne

-In a big bowl heat up the beef, the corncobs the water and the bay leaves.
-When it starts to boil turn down the heat to minimum, cover the bowl and cook until it gets soft.
+In a big bowl heat up the beef, the corncobs the water, and the bay leaves.
+When it starts to boil, turn down the heat to a minimum, cover the bowl and cook until it gets soft.

-Cooking time is approximately 2 hours.
+The cooking time is approximately 2 hours.
 Mixing it once in a while.
-At the end add the chayotes.
+In the end, add the chayotes.
 2 cups of water, 250 gr.
 Of carrots cutted in pieces 1 big onion chopped in four, 1 sweet and red chile, 3 garlic, 1 roll of coriander, 1 branch of celery, salt.

 Blend all the ingredients and add them.
-In the moment that it starts to boil again, take out the meat and cut it in to smaller pieces and put it back in to the bowl.
+At the moment that it starts to boil again, take out the meat and cut it into smaller pieces and put it back into the bowl.

-After add the yuca, the potatoes, the sweet potato, and plantain.
-Let everything boil, approximately for another 30 min. with the bowl covered.
+After that add the yuca, the potatoes, the sweet potato, and plantain.
+Let everything boil, approximately, for another 30 min. with the bowl covered.